 In evaluating suitability, the Suitability Review Panel takes into consideration the following factors:

-- Repeated or habitual use to excess of intoxicating beverages affecting the ability to perform the duties and responsibilities of the employee’s position
+Repeated or habitual excess use of intoxicating beverages, affecting the ability to perform the duties and responsibilities of the employee’s position

-- Reasonable doubt as to loyalty to the U.S. Government
+Reasonable doubt of loyalty to the U.S. Government